 - first job as an account officer

-- the day started with a late arrival at office— reason– bus didn’t come
+- the day started with a late arrival at the office— reason– bus didn’t come

-- boss was unhappy, gave a lecture on being punctual– made me irritated and shameful
+- boss was unhappy, and gave a lecture on being punctual– made me irritated and shameful

 - new job, lots of information to arrange– find out a faulty transaction, couldn’t do it

-- being late made the day stressful, should have taken better prep
+- being late made the day stressful, should have taken a better prep

 Your notes need not be so long like this.
 You can write in short using signals as well.